Canon Rebel vs Fujifilm X-T20

 Body comparison: Canon Rebel vs Fujifilm X-T20

 The side-by-side display below illustrates the physical size and weight of the Canon Rebel and the Fujifilm X-T20.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Rebel – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is considerably smaller (30 percent) than the Canon Rebel.
 Moreover, the X-T20 is substantially lighter (41 percent) than the Rebel.
 In this context, it is worth noting that neither the Rebel nor the X-T20 are weather-sealed.